 Example: For inspiration, you can check out Column Five’s interactive brand guidelines.

-Remember: Your Visual Identity Is Only One Tool
+Remember: Your Branding Is Only One Part

 There are many elements that contribute to a strong brand.
 You need every element aligned if you want to tell a consistent, cohesive brand story at every touchpoint.
 To help your brand do this successfully: